 What Is Self-Rising Flour?

 Self-rising flour is a staple in England and in most southern recipes.
-Self-rising flour is as it sounds a flour that will rise on its own.
-No it’s magic.
+Self-rising flour is as it sounds- a flour that will rise on its own.
+No it’s not magic.

 It contains a leavening agent!
 And salt.
 Once you have tried using it in a recipe, you will love it.
 I promise.

-Self-rising flour, invented by Henry Jones in the 1800s, and is what gave rise to the popular mixes like Jiffy and Bisquik.
+Self-rising flour was invented by Henry Jones in the 1800s, and is what gave rise to the popular mixes like Jiffy and Bisquik.
 (Source: The Kitchn)

 Pro Tip: Every cup of self-rising flour contains 1 1/2 teaspoons baking powder and 1/4 teaspoon salt.

-What ingredients are needed to make self-rising flour biscuits?
+What ingredients are needed to make this 3 ingredient biscuit recipe?